Turnbuckle: Aircraft

 Turnbuckles have been used in aircraft construction, especially during the early years of aviation.
 Historically, biplanes might use turnbuckles to adjust the tension on structural wires bracing their wings.
 Turnbuckles are also widely used on flexible cables in flight control systems.
 In both cases they are secured with lockwire or specifically designed wire clips to prevent them from turning and losing tension due to vibration.

 Shipping

 Turnbuckles are used for tensioning a ship's rigging and lashings.
-This device is also known as a bottlescrew in this context.

-Sports

-Turnbuckles find common use to tension the ropes in professional wrestling rings and boxing rings, where they serve as the attachment between the ring ropes and ring posts.
-Rather than the usual bare metal, here the turnbuckles are covered with padding in order to protect participants and staff.
-Turnbuckles even play a part in professional wrestling where they are often dramatically used by participants as part of their offensive moveset.
+A variant of the turnbuckle called a bottle screw features an enclosed tubular body.

 Entertainment industry

 Turnbuckles are used in nearly all rigging performed in the entertainment industry, including theatre, film, and live concert performances.
 In entertainment rigging, turnbuckles are more commonly used to make small adjustments in line lengths.
-This is generally to make a flown unit sit parallel to the stage.
+This is generally to make a flown (hoisted) unit sit parallel to the stage.
 Another way a turnbuckle could prove helpful is with making very minor height or angle adjustments.